HSchwichtenberg/MiracleListNET/README.md

 1. Start the Server MiracleList_Backend
 2. Open the running site in the browser
 3. complete the form "Apply for Client ID"
-4. Get the Client-ID from the Email account
+4. Get the Client-ID from the Email account.
 If you dind't receive an e-mail: Open the table "Client" in the database to get the created Client-ID
 5. Set the Client-ID in File MiracleList_BW/wwwRoot/appSettings.json
 6. Set the your server-URL in "Backend/DebugURL" in File MiracleList_BW/wwwRoot/appsettings.json